START TODAY! | 7 DAY FREE TRIAL

 Like all supplements and boosts, you can’t neglect the rest of your diet and lifestyle.
 For example, for collagen peptides to do their thing in your body you need vitamin C (think citrus fruits, peppers, strawberries, and tomatoes).
 Also, no amount of collagen supplement in your smoothie will be able to undo the oxidative damage done to the skin by sun exposure, smoking, and high sugar intake.

 Collagen is a protein, so if you are using a protein powder you may not need to add collagen.
 However, if you feel you need a boost in the collagen department then choose this over another protein powder.
-Of course, if you aren’t sure, here’s a guide to picking the best protein powder for you
+Of course, if you aren’t sure, here’s a guide to picking the best protein powder for you.

 Other Supplements